diegobcaetano/k8s-fundamentals-basic-app/README.md

 | `DB_PASSWORD`                   | The user password                          |
 | `DB_ACQUIRE_CONNECTION_TIMEOUT` | The timeout for acquiring a new connection |
  | `DB_POOL_SIZE`                  | The max number of connections              |

+### More about

+The image ready for use is in: [Docker Hub Image](https://hub.docker.com/r/diegobc/fundamentals.basic-app)